 Tuscany is very hilly and mountainous.
-For this reason, many tourists have noted that traveling by an electric bike is the perfect way to discover and explore Tuscany’s scenery.
+For this reason, many tourists have noted that traveling by electric bike is the perfect way to discover and explore Tuscany’s scenery.
 The electric assistance helps riders tackle steep landscapes with ease and allows tourists to cover more ground than walking and experience more fresh air than driving.

 Tuscany’s paths include paved and unpaved roads, hills, mountains, and marked cycling routes: ultimately, this varies between urban and rural areas.

 Riders note that Tuscany – and Italy in general – does not currently have a lot of biking infrastructure, and as such, there are not a lot of dedicated cycle lanes, so e-bikers will likely have to share the road with cars in busier city areas.

 In the mountainous regions, bike paths are occasional, but overall, riders will experience much rougher terrain here.
 Later in the article, we’ll provide you with some useful links to map out your cycling routes in Tuscany!

 Where to stay during the trip?

 Where can I stay or stop during my ride (camping + shelter)?
 Should I take day trips only, or can I plan a multi-day/weekend adventure?

 With so many sights to see in Tuscany, a multi-day trip is absolutely doable!
 A great thing about Tuscany is that multiple companies offer guided e-bike tours which include lodging and food in the itinerary.